Concordium/concordium.github.io/source/shared/net/references/transactions.rst

    [13:20:46] Waiting for the transaction to be finalized...
    [13:20:46] Transaction finalized.

-This command has all of the additional options of ``send-gtu``, as well as an additional flag ``--index.`` If given, this flag is used to select which :ref:`incoming encrypted amounts<glossary-incoming-encrypted-amount>` that will be used as input to the transaction.
+This command has all of the additional options of ``send``, as well as an additional flag ``--index.`` If given, this flag is used to select which :ref:`incoming encrypted amounts<glossary-incoming-encrypted-amount>` that will be used as input to the transaction.